CyberAngel2002/LoyaltyMC-pspe/README.md

 Known issues:
 * [Anything that is not latest] Items in creative mode may not work as expected, or may not work at all
-* Online Mode set to true will generate errors or completely stop your server

 Known wontfix issues: